chaosprint/asak/README.md

 # asak

 A cross-platform audio recording/playback CLI tool with TUI, written in Rust.
-The goal is to be an audio Swiss Army Knife (asak), like SoX but more interative and fun.
+The goal is to be an audio Swiss Army Knife (asak), like SoX but more interactive and fun.

 ![Asak](./asak.gif)